mrinalraj2809/5thSemAdaLab/NQueen Problem/README.md

 for ( every possible choice among the rows in this column)

-	make that choice and then recursively tryu to place the rest of the queen
+	make that choice and then recursively try to place the rest of the queen

 	if recursion is successful